What are the practical implications for existing companies, associations and foundations, and those still to be constituted or transformed?

 The CCA abolishes a number of company forms, and integrates them into the remaining company forms.

-Seven company forms will continue to exist, including the following main forms: the partnership, the BV/SRL (private limited company), the NV/SA (public limited company) and the CV/SC (cooperative company).
+Seven company forms will continue to exist, including the following main forms: the partnership, the BV/SRL (private limited liability company), the NV/SA (public limited liability company) and the CV/SC (cooperative company).

 All other company forms will be abolished and integrated into the closest corresponding company form.
 These are: